Updated: Jul 7, 2022

 Last week, Compass along with community partners at Delivering Innovation in Supportive Housing (DISH), UCSF Citywide Case Management, and the city's Department of Homelessness and Supportive Housing held an event to announce the opening of a new permanent supportive housing building at 1321 Mission Street.

-This building will become Compass' first permanent supportive housing program and will house thirty eight families in their own 3-bedroom apartments.
+This building will become Compass' first permanent supportive housing program and will house forty families in their own 3-bedroom apartments.
 Compass will provide on-site support services and children’s programming for families living in the building, which includes large communal event and working areas, a children's center, and a brand new communal rooftop deck.

 At the press event, Mayor London Breed spoke about the work being done by Compass and others to help move families towards stability.
 “We know we still have a lot of work to do to get to where we want to be, but the opening of 1321 Mission helps move us in the right direction.
 Permanent supportive housing is an essential part of our long-term solutions to getting our unhoused families and individuals the resources they so desperately need," Mayor Breed said enthusiastically.